fossunited/joy/README.md

 ## Acknowledgements

 Special thanks to Amit Kapoor (@amitkaps).
-This library woundn't have been possible without his inputs.
+This library wouldn't have been possible without his inputs.

 The long discussions between @anandology and @amitkaps on functional